-Some coastal regions of the USA are hit by hurricanes every year.
-Learn here how to best prepare for the hurricane season and what to do in case of emergencies.
+Hurricanes and tropical storms hit the East Coast of the United States every year, and preparation is key.
+Learn the top ten tips on how to best prepare for the hurricane season 2023 and what to do in case of emergencies.

 It’s hurricane season once again!
 The National Hurricane Center (NHC) has precisely defined these interludes of time for each year.
-In the Central Pacific Basin, for example, hurricane season happens between June 1st to November 30th.
-The same applies to the Caribbean and Atlantic region, as well as the Gulf of Mexico.
+In most parts of the world, including the Central Pacific Basin, Caribbean, Atlantic region, and the Gulf of Mexico, hurricane season lasts from June 1 to November 30.
 In the Eastern Pacific Basin, it begins on May 15th.

 Ways to Plan for Hurricane Season

-During a violent storm, families can often stay in their house.
+During a violent storm, families can often stay in their houses.
 However, roads can be flooded or paths blocked.
-That’s why a house in an area threatened by hurricanes should always be well equipped with supplies.
+That’s why a house in an area threatened by hurricanes should always be well-equipped with supplies.
 This doesn’t just mean stocking up on canned food or enough toilet paper.
-You should also have plenty of drinking water and battery-operated flashlights, a First Aid Kit and radios in your house.
-That way you’ll stay covered even when the power and water supply breaks down.
-Also, make sure that your car has a full tank of gas, and that medicines and a first aid kit are available.
+You should also have plenty of drinking water and battery-operated flashlights, a First Aid Kit, and radios in your house.
+That way, you’ll stay covered even when the power and water supply breaks down.
+Also, make sure that your car has a full tank of gas and that medicines and a first aid kit are available.

-You should also pack an emergency backpack for each member of the family in case you need to immediately evacuate during the hurricane season.
+You should also pack an emergency backpack for each family member in case you need to immediately evacuate during the hurricane season.
 It should contain clothes and toiletries as well as essential medicines.
 Above all, you should carry important documents like your passport and some cash.

 A catastrophic hurricane can drastically change your life.
 Therefore, those living in a hurricane zone should have the appropriate insurance.
 People who don’t live directly on the coast often underestimate the danger of a hurricane.
 Floods can reach far into the interior of the country and destroy houses.
 You might want to consider flood insurance if you live here, too.